HasBro10/Loggit/rules/FOLDER_STRUCTURE.md

 # Page Isolation Rule

 - Each page must have its own widget and its own functions.
-- Any logic, state, or function that is only used by a page should be defined within that page’s file or subfolder.
+- Any logic, state, or function that is only used by a page should be defined within that page's file or subfolder.
-- Changes to one page’s code should not affect other pages unless explicitly intended (e.g., via shared widgets or services).
+- Changes to one page's code should not affect other pages unless explicitly intended (e.g., via shared widgets or services).
 - Shared code should be placed in `shared/` or a dedicated shared location, and only imported where needed.
 - This ensures that working on one page will not break or change the behavior of other pages.